9 Common Software Testing Myths and Facts

 Misconception #3:

-Testers tend to doubt everything and that they are the forever sceptics in the IT industry
+Testers tend to doubt everything and that they are the forever sceptics in the IT Industry

 Imagine how difficult life would be if we did not trust anything.
 A skeptic’s life is the toughest.
 If it were true that we doubt everything – we would even be questioning the very existence, implementation, and efficiency of the software – which means we are working while believing that the product is useless.

 Do you think that’s the right attitude?
-Can we really do justice to spending a good amount of time working on a software system while we think it is absolute garbage?
+Can we do justice to spending a good amount of time working on a software system while we think it is absolute garbage?
 I don’t think so.

-When in need of some guidance as to what kind of mindset is best, the quote by a former US president, Ronald Reagan comes to mind –“Trust, but verify”.
+When in need of some guidance as to what kind of mindset is best, the quote by a former US president, Ronald Reagan comes to mind – “Trust, but verify”.
 Even though the context is completely different, this hits home like nothing else would.

-Therefore, contrary to popular belief, we testers believe in the software’s ability, performance, efficiency, productivity, its purpose & capabilities and we always root for its success when it hits the live world.
+Therefore, contrary to popular belief, we testers believe in the software’s ability, performance, efficiency, productivity, purpose & capabilities and we always root for its success when it hits the live world.

 But we want to make sure that it is at its absolute best.
 We test keeping in mind that the product is great and that we need to identify and remove anything that might negatively impact an already terrific product.
 We believe in it and are ardent fans of it.
 Isn’t that true?
 It is for us and we are sure that it is the same for you too.